 These days our evenings are busy with homework and after school activities.
 Most nights of the week, Julia goes to her martial arts class, and by the time we get home everyone is starving.
 Myself included!
 Cooking a homemade dinner at that point isn’t going to happen, so I’ve been relying on my slow cooker and make ahead meals to help us avoid takeout.

-This week, for example, we’re having Slow Cooker BBQ Chicken Sandwiches, this one pot Creamy, Lemony Pasta with Chicken and Asparagus (which I’ll make earlier in the day because I plan to shoot a video for the recipe!), and these Italian Quinoa Stuffed Peppers.
+This week, for example, we’re having Slow Cooker BBQ Chicken Sandwiches, this one pot One Pot Creamy Asparagus Chicken Pasta (which I’ll make earlier in the day because I plan to shoot a video for the recipe!), and these Italian Quinoa Stuffed Peppers.

 These stuffed peppers are a great make ahead option, because you can prepare them up to the point of baking and then bake them right before you’re ready to eat.
 Or, you can bake them right away and reheat later on.
 The leftovers are delicious, so don’t worry if you have a few extra peppers!